KanyivaT/dsc-phase-1-project/README.md

  </div>

-Bsed on the analysis of the movie industry data, the following are some of the recommendations, limitations and steps to do when moving forward.
+Based on the analysis of the movie industry data, the following are some of the recommendations, limitations and steps to do when moving forward.

 ### Recommendations:
 Invest in High Performing genres- People have various preferences when it comes to movies.
 Based on the data analysis on genres, from the average rating, to the number of votes, to the value counts and the runtime minutes, we can see the top genres.
 Microsoft should therefore be keen to investing in the top genres.